-^cIncludes obligations to sustain homeless programs, and support regional readiness centers, the suicide prevention grant program, and research projects, including those focused on COVID-19.
+^CIncludes obligations to sustain homeless programs, and support regional readiness centers, the suicide prevention grant program, and research projects, including those focused on COVID-19.

 - Health care delivery.
 According to VA data, through September 30, 2023, VHA obligated the largest share of its ARPA allocation, \$10.68 billion or 73.8 percent, for veteran health care in both VA medical facilities and community care health services from non-VA providers.24 Of these funds, VHA obligated 35.6 percent (\$3.80 billion) for veteran care in the community. - Non-recurring maintenance.
 According to VA data, through September 30, 2023, VHA obligated \$1.57 billion (10.8 percent) to facility enhancements to better prepare VHA to deliver care in a pandemic or post-pandemic environment.
 This includes upgrades to ventilation systems and other projects to prevent pandemic contagion. - COVID-19-related information technology efforts.
-According to VA data, as of September 30, 2023, VHA obligated \$1.43 billion (9.9 percent) to support information technology needs.25 According to OIT officials, these efforts include sustaining the expansion of IT's infrastructure created with CARES Act funding to support VA's COVID-19 response.
+According to VA data, as of September 30, 2023, VHA obligated \$1.43 billion (9.9 percent).
+According to VA officials, the funding was reallocated within the Veterans Medical Care and Health Fund from VHA to OIT, which obligated the funding to support information technology needs.25 According to OIT officials, these efforts include sustaining the expansion of IT's infrastructure created with CARES Act funding to support VA's COVID-19 response. - Other.
+According to VA data, through fiscal year 2023, VHA obligated \$174.78 million to regional readiness centers-intended to stock medical supplies in preparation for an emergency-which is a key area developed during the pandemic.
+VHA also obligated funds for already established key areas, including \$449.21 million for homeless programs, \$39.00 million for research efforts, including those focused